This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Overall health

-Occupational therapy can assist a child with their daily living skills, including eating, writing, bathing, and dressing.
-Occupational therapists work with helping children’s small muscles and posture.
+Occupational therapy improves a child’s daily living skills, including eating, writing, bathing, and dressing.

 Medication